kiran-harbak/zymmr/docs/customizing/changing-sprint-associated-with-work-item.md

 # Changing a Work Item's Sprint

 ::: info Overview
 As project priorities evolve, you may need to move a work item from one sprint to another.
 Zymmr provides several flexible methods to change a work item's associated sprint, ensuring your sprint plan always reflects the team's current focus.
+This feature is for scrum project work items.
 :::

 ## Method 1: Drag and Drop